-Get a general introduction to the National Microbiological Database (NMD) and the requirements for being part of the programme.
+A general introduction to the National Microbiological Database (NMD) and what you need to do if you are in the programme.

-The National Microbiological Database (NMD) is a mandatory industry programme for New Zealand primary processors of meat, poultry, game and ratites.
-By regularly collecting and analysing samples, the programme ensures common microbiological standards for food sold overseas and within New Zealand.
+The National Microbiological Database (NMD) is a mandatory industry programme for New Zealand primary processors of:

 Requirements for NMD

-The legal requirements under the Animal Products Act 1999 and Animal Products Regulations 2000 that you need to comply with are set out in the current NMD Notice and any amendments to that Notice.
+The legal requirements that you need to comply with (under the Animal Products Act 1999 and Animal Products Regulations 2000) are set out in the NMD Notice.